pan-unit42/wireshark-tutorial-decrypting-HTTPS-traffic/README.md

-# wireshark-tutorails-and-workshops
+# wireshark-tutorials-and-workshops

-This Github repository contains zip archives containing pcaps and other files for Wireshark tutorials and workshop videos
+This Github repository contains zip archives containing pcaps and other files for Wireshark tutorials and workshop videos.

 The password for any of the zip files posted here is: infected